How to change the design of your locator map

 Below the map style, you can decide which map elements should be visible on your map.
-By default, labels, roads, water, country borders, green areas and urban areas visible.
-But maps have different requirements: Maybe you want to make parks more visible in your map, or the lakes and water ways should be the actual focus in your map.
+By default, labels, roads, water, country borders, green areas, and urban areas are visible.
+But maps have different requirements; maybe you want to make parks more visible on your map, or maybe lakes and waterways are the actual focus of your map.

-Help readers orientate themselves on the map with map extras
+Help readers orient themselves on the map with map extras

 Below the map style, you can find the panel for map extras.
-Here you have the option to turn on a scale bar, a north arrow, and an inset map; and you can highlight a region.
-Click on the little toggle bar left of the map extra to turn it on or off:
+Here you have the option to display a scale bar, a north arrow, a highlighted region, or an inset map.
+Click on the toggle bar to the left of each map extra to turn it on or off:

-The scale bar (or bar scale) is a black bar labeled with the represented length in meters or miles, displayed at the bottom left of the map.
-You can choose if the unit of this scale bar should be km or miles.
+The scale bar (or bar scale) is a black bar labeled with the represented length in kilometers or miles, and is displayed at the bottom left corner of the map.
+You can choose if the unit of this scale bar should be kilometers or miles.

-The north arrow helps your map audience understand where North is :) You probably only need it when you rotate your map.
-The north arrow is turned on automatically for rotation angles above 40 degrees (and can't be turned off as long as you stay above 40 degrees).
+The north arrow helps your map audience understand where north is :).
+You probably only need it if you've rotated your map.
+The north arrow is automatically required for rotation angles above 40 degrees.